anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Kubernetes currently does not in itself support multiple networks, multiple-pod network attachments, or advanced network configurations.
-These are supported by using a Container Network Interface :cite:p:`cni` multiplexer such as Multus :cite:p:`github-multus`.
+These are supported by using a Container Network Interface :cite:p:`cni_ra2` multiplexer such as Multus :cite:p:`github-multus_ra2`.
 A considerable effort is being invested to add better network support to Kubernetes.
-All such activities are coordinated through the Kubernetes Network Special Interest Group :cite:p:`sig-network` and its sub-groups.
+All such activities are coordinated through the Kubernetes Network Special Interest Group :cite:p:`sig-network_ra2` and its sub-groups.
-One such group, the Network Plumbing Working Group :cite:p:`k8s-npwg` has produced the Kubernetes Network Custom Resource Definition De-facto Standard :cite:p:`k8s-multi-net-spec`.
+One such group, the Network Plumbing Working Group :cite:p:`k8s-npwg_ra2` has produced the Kubernetes Network Custom Resource Definition De-facto Standard :cite:p:`k8s-multi-net-spec_ra2`.
 This document describes how secondary networks can be defined and attached to pods.

 This de-facto standard defines, among other things, the following concepts: